TasnimJamil22/lev2-assignment-7-postgreSQL/README.md

 By linking data in related tables, foreign keys allow for efficient and accurate management of data across your database.

 ## 4.What is the difference between the VARCHAR and CHAR data types?
+Ans:
-The difference between the VARCHAR and CHAR data types:
+**The difference between the VARCHAR and CHAR data types:**
                        In postgeSQL, there are some data types and character type is one of them.It has some different kinds.Such as:
                                                                   1.VARCHAR
                                                                   2.CHAR
 There are some differences between VARCHAR and CHAR data types.These are mentioned below:
-                      *VARCHAR is a variable character but CHAR is a fixed character.
+                      VARCHAR is a variable character but CHAR is a fixed character.
-                      *VARCHAR is flexible .On the other side , CHAR is constant.
+                      VARCHAR is flexible .On the other side , CHAR is constant.
-                      *VARCHAR is Ideal for varying-length data and CHAR is Suitable for consistently fixed-length data *Using VARCHAR saves more spaces as it does not take the full length ,rather than it only takes the space it needed but on the other hand , CHAR data type takes the full length although it is not using full space.
+                      VARCHAR is Ideal for varying-length data and CHAR is Suitable for consistently fixed-length data Using VARCHAR saves more spaces as it does not take the full length ,rather than it only takes the space it needed but on the other hand , CHAR data type takes the full length although it is not using full space.
-                      *When we define a maximum length for a CHAR or VARCHAR column, and try to insert data that exceeds this limit, PostgreSQL will prevent the operation by throwing an error, instead of automatically truncating or shortening the data.
+                      When we define a maximum length for a CHAR or VARCHAR column, and try to insert data that exceeds this limit, PostgreSQL will prevent the operation by throwing an error, instead of automatically truncating or shortening the data.
-    	      *VARCHAR is used if text lengths vary widely, such as in names or addresses or location.
+    	                VARCHAR is used if text lengths vary widely, such as in names or addresses or location.
                                                                   ex:   CREATE TABLE example (
                                                                   name VARCHAR(50)
                                                                   );
 and CHAR for fixed-length fields, such as standard codes like country codes or fixed-length IDs where consistency is needed.
                                                                   ex:   CREATE TABLE example (
                                                                   country_code CHAR(3)
                                                                    );

 ## 5.Explain the purpose of the WHERE clause in a SELECT statement.
 Ans:
+**The purpose of the WHERE clause in a SELECT statement:**
 #The purpose of the WHERE clause in a SELECT statement is to filter records or rows in a database.When we need to filter some rows which meets the specific conditions we use WHERE clause in a SELECT statement.We also use WHERE clause in a SELECT statement for:
 -->Comparison Operators:
                             WHERE clause refines the results with some comparison operators.such as : = for equal ,!= for not equal and <,>,<=,>= for comparing and  refining the results.such as: